jackforest2014/gradletest/README.md

 1. Start IntelliJ Idea.
 Select [File] -> [Open], then locate to the java-tron folder which you have git cloned to your local drive.
 Then click [Open] button on the right bottom.

 1. Check on [Use auto-import] on the [Import Project from Gradle] dialog.
-Select JDK 1.8 in the Gradle JVM option.
+Select JDK 1.8 in the [Gradle JVM] option.
 Then click [OK].

 1. IntelliJ will open the project and start gradle syncing, which will take several minutes, depending on your network connection.
 After that, select [Gradle] -> [Tasks] -> [build], and then double click [build] option.
-The project will start building, which will normal take less than one minute to finish.
+The project will start building, which will normally take less than one minute to finish.

-1. After building finishes, locate "FullNode" in the project structure view panel, which is on the path "java-tron/src/main/java/org.tron/program/FullNode".
+1. After the building finishes, locate "FullNode" in the project structure view panel, which is on the path "java-tron/src/main/java/org.tron/program/FullNode".
 Select "FullNode", right click on it, and select "Run 'FullNode.main()'", then "FullNode" starts running.